 The enrollment process for the following school year begins with a “pre-enrollment period” for returning students and their siblings, children of full-time employees, and children of governing board members (see the last section for the school’s enrollment priority policy).
 The pre-enrollment period ends at the beginning of February.

-Following this pre-enrollment period, applications for new ANCS students will be available at both campuses and on the ANCS website to mark the beginning of an open enrollment period.
+Following this pre-enrollment period, applications for new ANCS students will be available on the ANCS website to mark the beginning of application periods for the school’s attendance zones (see below).
 Completed ANCS Application for Enrollment forms may be turned in at either campus.

-- Students entering grades K-5 residing in NPU-W∗ outside of Grant Park or Ormewood Park and students entering grades 6-8 residing in the city of Atlanta outside of NPU-W
+- Secondary Attendance Zone: Students entering grades K-5 residing in NPU-W∗ outside of Grant Park or Ormewood Park and students entering grades 6-8 residing in the city of Atlanta outside of NPU-W

-- Students entering grades K-5 residing in the city of Atlanta outside of NPU-W
+- Tertiary Attendance Zone: Students entering grades K-5 residing in the city of Atlanta outside of NPU-W

 * Neighborhood Planning Unit W (NPU-W) includes the neighborhoods of Benteen, Boulevard Heights, Custer/McDonough/Guice, East Atlanta, Grant Park, Ormewood Park, North Ormewood Park, and Woodland Hills.
 If you have questions about whether your residence is within the boundaries of NPU-W, please visit the City of Atlanta website.